multifreded/hv20/day18/README.md

 ## Solution

+_[This was a nerve wracking challenge for me as I started way too late.
+It was nail-biting-only-seconds-to-defuse-the-bomb kinda submission.
+But I made it in time.
+Thank you to jokker for hand holding during the last half hour or so `(@_@)`]_

 The backup image is copied to a Raspberry Pi (that's what I had available at the time), decompressed and inspected …